The best startup pitch deck ever built

 The last slide of your deck should be a call to action.
 Simple enough, yet rarely well executed.

 The slide should contain the direct email address of the CEO.
-It may be a personal preference, but I dislike generic adresses such as "[email protected]".
+It may be a personal preference, but I dislike generic addresses such as "[email protected]".
 I like to know who I'm speaking with, and I would assume most VCs are the same.

 So this Curastory slide is fine, and the design is very engaging as well.